How To Make The Most Of Your ecobee Remote Sensors

 The motion sensors are passive infrared motion sensors.
 This means they use the natural infrared radiation given off by all objects as a means of detecting motion, and therefore work regardless of light or dark.

-If you place your remote sensors too far from the Ecobee3, they will become unreliable or not work altogether.
+If you place your remote sensors too far from the ecobee thermostat, they will become unreliable or not work altogether.
 The advertised maximum range of the sensors is 45 feet.
 The open air range of the sensors is probably 100 feet or more.
-But, Ecobee reports the range as 45 feet to account for the inevitable obstructions that occur your home.
+But, ecobee reports the range as 45 feet to account for the inevitable obstructions that occur your home.

 If your base unit is in a central location in your home, there is a 90-foot diameter circle that you can place your sensors.
 That range should satisfy the majority of homeowners.
 Keep in mind that walls and other obstacles will shorten the range.
 If you are having connectivity problems, there is a good chance you are on the outer edge of the range.